 In order for this argument to work, it must show how YOU being more senior will ultimately help your company perform better in terms of profits or productivity levels and that when employees are happy, they work harder.

 With all these benefits listed clearly on paper (as well as any other positive attributes like appreciation), now comes time to talk about yourself!
 Your boss doesn’t want excuses; he/she wants proven track record of success so make sure you highlight past projects where you’ve shown an ability accomplish goals under pressure.

 Take this FREE training for a roadmap to finding your purpose and accelerating your career.
 I will give you the tools you need to create a career you love.

 Focus on Impactful Data

 Another important factor to keep in mind for How to Justify a Promotion with Your Boss is how much data you use.
 While it’s great that YOU have accomplished so many things, this isn’t going to do any good for your case if the people reading or listening can’t see how what you’re saying actually helps them as well.

 The reason they are promoting someone up within an organization is because their team will perform better and increase productivity levels which means a more successful company overall!
 Since every decision must be made with how it benefits the bottom line of the business, make sure there’s enough evidence provided on how exactly increasing your salary would bring higher profits/sales numbers etc…

 Prepare Testimonials if Necessary

 For many people, having someone who can vouch for how well you’ll do as a higher ranking member of the company is exactly what’s needed to get that extra money!
-Having these testimonials ready ahead of time will definitely help keep things running smoothly on interview day or during salary negotiations.
+Having these testimonials ready ahead of time for How to Justify a Promotion with Your Boss will definitely help keep things running smoothly on interview day or during salary negotiations.